 Please read the San Francisco Estuary Partnership’s statement here.

 Friday October 1st, 2021

-SFEP’s State of the Estuary Conference will take place as a one day Summit this year, showcasing the latest information about the region’s work to sustain and improve the estuary’s habitats, living resources, water quality, climate resilience, and environmental stewardship.
+SFEP’s State of the Estuary Conference took place as a one day virtual Summit this year, showcasing the latest information about the region’s work to sustain and improve the estuary’s habitats, living resources, water quality, climate resilience, and environmental stewardship.

 Find other events of interest on the Fall 2021 Conference Map.

 Measure AA 2021 Grant Round

 2021 Request for Proposals

 The San Francisco Bay Restoration Authority’s latest grant round is open!